 Do you have any carry forward?
-No See page 10 for an explanation of carry forward.
-You can carry forward any unused AA from the previous three tax years to the current tax year.
-The amount of the unused AA is then added to your current year's AA to give you a higher total level of tax-free retirement savings.
+See page 10 for an explanation of carry forward.
+2. Exceed the reduced AA and pay a tax charge You can carry forward in respect of any excess any unused AA from the retirement savings.
+You previous three tax years can pay the charge directly to the current tax year. to HMRC via your annual The amount of the unused tax return or use the AA is then added to your 'Scheme Pays' option and current year's AA to give ask the ERSP Trustees you a higher total level of to pay the tax charge on tax-free retirement savings. your behalf in return for a